robosys-labs/secapay-woocommerce-plugin/Readme.txt

 7. You can create a button through your dashboard.
 If you are trying to receive money for your business, you’re advised to create a ‘Business button’.
 8. Click the code symbol -- ‘<>’ for the button you just generated.
 You’ll see something similar to: https://demo.secapay.com/pay?button=1&amount=50.
-This is a button ID copy it.
+The button id for this button is 1.
+9. Copy the button id of the button you just created.